CharlesDLandau/serve-md/botsToTheMoon.md

 from IPython import display
 ```

 With that out of the way, you can implement a high-quality Advantage Actor Critic (A2C) model in just two lines.
-Simple baselines is great because it has intuitive methods for training and predicting.
+Simple Baselines is great because it has intuitive methods for training and predicting.
 Even better, it stores our enviornment as a `model.env` member, so all we need for typical workflows is a `model` instance.

 Let's train -- The following takes a fair bit of time to run: